 Another excellent quality is its high emissivity or the tendency to radiate heat energy from its surface.
 It has a 0.64 emissivity rating.

-When you are cooking in it, the outside of the food is getting the heat and the cooking surface in contact with the heat.
+When you are cooking in it, the outside of the food is getting the heat, and the cooking surface is in contact with the heat.
 This feature makes cast iron perfect for pan roasting vegetables and chicken.